MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

 **`enableDeploymentPrerequisites`** - **Enable prerequisites**<br>
 `string`.
 Allowed values: `None`, `ConfigureVMwithWinRM` (Configure with WinRM agent), `ConfigureVMWithDGAgent` (Configure with Deployment Group agent).
 Default value: `None`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Applicable only when the Resource group contains virtual machines.
+Applicable only when the resource group contains virtual machines.

 Choosing the Deployment Group option configures the Deployment Group agent on each of the virtual machines.

 Selecting the WinRM option configures the Windows Remote Management (WinRM) listener over HTTPS protocol on port 5986 using a self-signed certificate.
 This configuration is required for performing deployment operation on Azure machines.
-If the target virtual machines are backed by a Load balancer, ensure the Inbound NAT rules are configured for target port (5986).
+If the target virtual machines are backed by a load balancer, ensure the Inbound NAT rules are configured for target port (5986).
 <!-- :::editable-content-end::: -->
 <br>